-The Environment Act 2021 and associated regulations will amend the Town and Country Planning Act 1990 (TCPA) to make biodiversity net gain (BNG) a mandatory condition of planning permission.
-Major TCPA development will be subject to mandatory BNG from 12 February 2024 onwards, and all other TCPA development will be subject to BNG from 2 April onwards (subject to exemptions).
+The Environment Act 2021 and associated regulations have amended the Town and Country Planning Act 1990 (TCPA) to make biodiversity net gain (BNG) a mandatory condition of planning permission.
+Major TCPA development has been subject to mandatory BNG from 12 February 2024 onwards, and all other TCPA development has been subject to BNG from 2 April onwards (subject to exemptions).

-Relevant developments will need to demonstrate that proposals can deliver a minimum 10% uplift in biodiversity value, when compared to the pre-development biodiversity value of the application site.
+Relevant developments need to demonstrate that proposals can deliver a minimum 10% uplift in biodiversity value, when compared to the pre-development biodiversity value of the application site.
 Uplift is calculated with the statutory biodiversity metric.
 Development cannot commence until BNG has been demonstrated.